Lewis Milestone: Red Scare and the Hollywood blacklist

 At the onset of the Cold War, Hollywood studios, in alliance with the US Congress, sought to expose communist-inspired content in American films.
 Milestone's pro-Soviet Union film The North Star (1943), which was made at the behest of the US government to encourage American support for its wartime alliance with the USSR against the Axis powers, became a target.
-Other pro-Soviet Union wartime films, such as Michael Curtiz's Mission to Moscow (1943), Gregory Ratoff's Song of Russia (1944) and Jacques Tourneur's Days of Glory (1944), were "to haunt their creators in the McCarthy era" when any hint of sympathy for the Soviet Union was considered subversive to American ideals.
+Other pro-Soviet Union wartime films, such as Michael Curtiz's Mission to Moscow, Gregory Ratoff's Song of Russia, and Jacques Tourneur's Days of Glory (1944), were "to haunt their creators in the McCarthy era" when any hint of sympathy for the Soviet Union was considered subversive to American ideals.

-Milestone's alignment with liberal causes such as the Committee for the First Amendment compounded suspicions he harbored pro-communist sentiments during the Red Scare.
+Milestone's alignment with liberal causes such as the Committee for the First Amendment compounded suspicions that he harbored pro-communist sentiments during the Red Scare.
 The House Un-American Activities Committee (HUAC) summoned Milestone and other filmmakers for questioning.
 According to Joseph Millichap:

 The Russian-born Milestone, always a liberal intellectual with Leftist inclinations, was a natural target for the witch hunters of the HUAC.
 As early as November of 1946, Milestone appeared before the committee as an 'unfriendly witness'; in other words, he claimed his constitutional right not to testify.
 In 1948, the anti-communist writer Myron Fagan implied that Milestone was a Red sympathizer, [a claim made explicit] by Hedda Hopper in her nationally syndicated Hollywood column.
 Unlike the Hollywood Ten and many others, Milestone was able to keep working.

 The effect of the Hollywood blacklist on Milestone's creative output is unclear.
-Unlike many of his colleagues, he continued to find work but, according to film critic Michael Barson, the quantity and quality of his work may have been limited through industry "greylisting".
-Millichap said, "Milestone refused to comment on this side of his life: evidently he found it very painful".
+Unlike many of his colleagues, he continued to find work, but, according to film critic Michael Barson, the quantity and quality of his work may have been limited through industry "greylisting".
+Millichap said, "Milestone refused to comment on this side of his life: evidently, he found it very painful".

 Post-war films: 1946–1951

 The Strange Love of Martha Ivers (1946)

 The movies Milestone directed in the late 1940s represent "the last distinctive period" in his creative output.
 His first post-war project was the Hal B. Wallis production The Strange Love of Martha Ivers (1946), which is based on the story "Love Lies Bleeding" by John Patrick.
-The film, which was made In collaboration with screenwriter Robert Rossen, is, according to Higham and Greenberg (1968), a "striking addition" to the post-war Hollywood film genre film noir, combining a grim, 19th-century romanticism with the cinematic methods of German Expressionism.
+The film, which was made in collaboration with screenwriter Robert Rossen, is, according to Higham and Greenberg (1968), a "striking addition" to the post-war Hollywood film genre film noir, combining a grim, 19th-century romanticism with the cinematic methods of German Expressionism.

-Rossen's and Milestone's script provided the cast, which features Barbara Stanwyck, Van Heflin and Kirk Douglas in his first screen appearance with a "taut, harsh" narrative that critiques post-war, urban America as corrupt and irredeemable.
-Cinematographer Victor Milner supplied the film noir effects and musical director Miklós Rózsa integrated sound motifs with Milestone's visual elements.
+Rossen's and Milestone's script provided the cast, which features Barbara Stanwyck, Van Heflin, and Kirk Douglas in his first screen appearance, with a "taut, harsh" narrative that critiques post-war, urban America as corrupt and irredeemable.
+Cinematographer Victor Milner supplied the film noir effects, and musical director Miklós Rózsa integrated sound motifs with Milestone's visual elements.